Aphaenogaster longiceps – Australia

 The Fourmiculture Charter on this exotic species:

-4/ Breeding guide offered and health sheet provided,
+4/ Breeding guide and health record provided,

-5/ Resumption of your colony up to 30€ if you wish to part with it (see conditions).
+5/ Buyback of your colony up to €30 if you wish to part with it (see conditions).

-Optional 3-month Success Insurance:
+Optional 3-month Success Guarantee:

 _____________________________________________________________